mui/toolpad/docs/data/toolpad/core/introduction/integration.md

 The [`DashboardLayout`](/toolpad/core/react-dashboard-layout/) component provides a consistent layout for your dashboard pages, including a sidebar, navigation, and header.
 The [`PageContainer`](/toolpad/core/react-page-container/) component is used to wrap the page content, and provides breadcrumbs for navigation.

-### 3. Add a dashboard page
+### 3. Create pages

-Create a dashboard page (e.g.: `src/pages/index.tsx`).
+As defined in your router configuration, create a dashboard page (e.g.: `src/pages/index.tsx`) and an orders page (`src/pages/orders.tsx`).

-Wrap the page with the layout component you previously created in order for it to use it.
+Wrap the pages with the layout component you previously created in order for them to use it.

 ```tsx title="src/pages/index.tsx"
 import * as React from 'react';